monopole/snt/environment.md

 Begin by creating a disposable working directory.

-Use a specifically named rather than random one (`mktemp -d`) to ease restarting at different points.
+Use a specifically named directory rather than randomly named directory (`mktemp -d`) to ease restarting at the tutorial at different points.

 <!-- @defTmpDir @env @test -->
 ```